"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 All patients should be cautioned that inadequate fluid intake, excessive perspiration, diarrhea, or vomiting can lead to an excessive fall in blood pressure, with the same consequences of lightheadedness and possible syncope.

-Studies with amlodipine/valsartan/hydrochlorothiazide: No carcinogenicity, mutagenicity or fertility studies have been conducted with this combination.
+No carcinogenicity, mutagenicity, or fertility studies have been conducted with this combination.
 However, these studies have been conducted for amlodipine, valsartan and hydrochlorothiazide alone.
 Based on the preclinical safety and human pharmacokinetic studies, there is no indication of any toxicologically significant adverse interaction between these components.

-Studies with amlodipine: Rats and mice treated with amlodipine maleate in the diet for up to two years, at concentrations calculated to provide daily dosage levels of 0.5, 1.25, and 2.5 mg amlodipine/kg/day, showed no evidence of a carcinogenic effect of the drug.
-For the mouse, the highest dose was, on mg/m² basis, similar to the maximum recommended human dose [MRHD] of 10 mg amlodipine/day.
-For the rat, the highest dose was, on a mg/m² basis, about two and a half times the MRHD.
+Rats and mice treated with amlodipine maleate in the diet for up to two years, at concentrations calculated to provide daily dosage levels of 0.5, 1.25, and 2.5 mg amlodipine/kg/day, showed no evidence of a carcinogenic effect of the drug.
+For the mouse, the highest dose was, on mg/m² basis, similar to the MRHD of 10 mg amlodipine/day.
+For the rat, the highest dose was, on a mg/m² basis, about 2.5 times the MRHD.
 (Calculations based on a 60 kg patient.)